augurlabs/augur_view/installing.md

 # Running on a server
 To run Augur-View headless on a server, we'll install it as a system service under systemd and proxy it through your web server of choice.
-The WSGI server will be run under Gunicorn for performance reasons, we'll provide proxy instructions for Apache and NGINX.
+The WSGI server will be run under Gunicorn for performance reasons. we'll provide proxy instructions for Apache and NGINX.
 These instructions assume you have a working web server (such as Apache or NGINX) already installed.

 ---